henrikx/cachet-monitor/README.md

 * Separate actions per failed expectation.
 (Experimental: separate actions per failed expectation for the same path)
 * Specify all details about an action such as message and component status.
 * Link incidents to component statuses.
+* Edit component statuses in Cachet without being overwritten.
+(Overwrites only happen if there has been an update to service status).
 * Other things I couldn't think of right now.

 # Deploying with Docker-Compose